Spread over 100 acres, the San Diego Zoo is home to a whopping 12,000 rare and endangered animals. In just one day you…

 Hiking at Cabrillo National Monument

-This park is a hiker’s dream, but it’s pretty accessible for various skill levels.
+This park is a hiker’s dream, but it’s pretty accessible for a range of skill levels.

 One of my favorite short trails is Cabrillo’s Bayside Trail.
 The 2.5-mile roundtrip route takes you down about 300 feet to sea level.
 With views of San Diego Bay, downtown, various naval bases, and sailboats, the trail is a treat for photographers too.